 The University will not, nor will it permit any other person or organization to intimidate, threaten, coerce, or discriminate against any individual for the purpose of interfering with any right or privilege secured by Title IX or this Regulation, or because the individual has made a report or complaint, testified, assisted, or participated or refused to participate in any manner in an investigation, proceeding, or hearing under this Regulation.

 In some situations, disciplinary proceedings will be necessary for conduct arising out of the same facts or circumstances as a report or complaint of Sexual Misconduct.
 However, the University will not intimidate, threaten, coerce, or discriminate for the purpose of interfering with any right or privilege secured by Title IX or this Regulation in pursuing such proceedings.
-For example, the University will not institute a student code of conduct charge against a Respondent for refusing to testify, or threaten that it will bring a conduct charge against a witness to coerce them to participate in a hearing.
+For example, the University will not institute a student code of conduct charge against a Respondent for refusing to testify or threaten that it will bring a conduct charge against a witness to coerce them to participate in a hearing.

 Individuals who believe they have been retaliated against should promptly notify the Title IX Coordinator or Human Resources Department.
 If the individual against whom the allegation is made is the Title IX Coordinator or within the Human Resources Department, contact the Chief Compliance Office (compliance@unf.edu).